-- Please contact Renee Stowell, our MRI Technologist, to set up a date and time to schedule a safety training.
+- Please contact Zachary Miller, our MRI Office Manager, to set up a date and time to schedule a safety training.

-- A billing account needs to be set up with Judy Ripton which includes the PI's name, the University account number, indirect rate (F&A) and administrator contact.
+- To add your study to the CABIN scheduling system (Calpendo), a billing account needs to be set up with Zachary Miller AFTER RSRB/UCAR approval for the study.
+This includes the PI's name, the University account number, indirect rate (F&A) and administrator contact.

 Human Subject Compliance